Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 ![Contentful entry example, filtered by "Executive Board Member"](https://raw.githubusercontent.com/Holben888/personal-blog/main/nextjs-contentful/contentful-entries.jpg)

 Before moving on, let's get some API keys for our website to use.
 Just head to "Settings > API keys" and choose "Add API key" in the top right.
-This should allow you to find two important variables: a **Space ID** and a **Content Delivery API access token.** You'll need these for some important environment variables in your local repo!
+This should allow you to find two important variables: a **Space ID** and a **Content Delivery API access token.** You'll need these for some important environment variables in your local repo.

 ## Whipping up a basic NextJS site